cube-js/cube/docs/Cube.js-Backend/Query-Format.md

 Such dates are padded to the start and end of the day if used in start and end of date range interval accordingly.
 If only one date is specified it's equivalent to passing two of the same dates as a date range.
 You can also pass a string instead of array with relative date range, for example: `last quarter` or `last 360 days`.
+  - `compareDateRange`: An array of date ranges to compare a measure change over previous period
   - `granularity`: A granularity for a time dimension.
 It supports the following values `second`, `minute`, `hour`, `day`, `week`, `month`, `year`.
 If you pass `null` to the granularity, Cube.js will only perform filtering by a specified time dimension, without grouping.

 ```js